andrewlidong/javaScriptQuestions/change_possibilities/explanation.md

-# Abbreviate
+# Change Possibilities

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+If the amount = 0, return 1.
+If it's less than 0 or if there are no denominations, return 0.
+Otherwise, iterate through denominations, calculate the difference between the amount and denomination, and calculate the number of possible denominations.
+Finally, recursively invoke changePossibilities and add it to possibilities counter.

 ### Time and space complexity

 Let: <br>

-- `n` be the size of the input array <br>
+- `n` be the size of the denominations array <br>

 Worst cases: <br>

-- Time: `O(n)` <br>
+- Time: `O(n^2)` <br>
-- Space: `O(n)`
+- Space: `O(1)`

-### Edge cases missed